mmillerxyz/Vigilante-Toolset/README.md

 <!-- ROADMAP -->
 ## Manifesto

+I have found that most of these types of sites are usually ran from an older Windows machine and often Raspberry Pi3 and not often updated.
+Minimal in power they are usually very easy to take down with DdoS attacks.
+I'm  working on the port scanner and crawler but for now everything is based off of what would normaly be port 80.
+Menu 2 Option 4 finds admin logins and other pages that sometimes lead to the identity of who owns the server.
+Brute forcing is always an option, Option 5 I believe, but I would suggest supplemental word lists.
+Sometime you can get lucky when searching through pages found from the directory scan and happen upon a SQL server.
+In such a case there are instructions within all terminal prompts guiding you as to what information is needed.

 See the [Tutorial Video](https://www.youtube.com/watch?v=-UL2hAGz8_0) for features (and how to use them) More to come soon.